nayan38/Exclrs-Assignment-/README.md

 # Exclrs-Assignment-
 All the Assignment works are uploaded in this repository

-First Assigment uploaded :- study of diffrent sections of a webpage.
+First Assigment uploaded :- Create HTML page structure using Layout Tags
         Header tag
         Footer tag
         Section tag